anuosu/kwk-l1-sinatra-dynamic-routes-lab-kwk-students-l1-bal-061818/README.md

 In some of the tests you might notice `%20` between words in a URL.
 URLs are not allowed to have spaces in them.
-Something like this `www.facebook.com/flatiron school` would never work as a website name.
+Something like this `www.facebook.com/flatiron schoo
+` would never work as a website name.
 The `%` sign in a URL is called `URL encoding`.
 Basically, it replaces unsafe characters for a URL with appropriate ASCII characters.